 1) Bring enough money: There are no ATMs in Lukla, so one is advised to carry enough money with them in case of need for an emergency.
 And even for buy trekking equipments in Kathmandu.
 It is one of the best and cheapest place to buy the same.

 2) Bring your own Tea: Yes, tea is very expensive at the Everest.
 But getting hot water won’t cost you much.
 Carry your own tea bags to be used while on the trek.

 3) Mentally prepare yourself: As this is not an easy trek, you should prepare yourself mentally for the task that is ahead of you.
-This means, be prepared for extreme weather conditions, All accommodation on the trek to Everest Base Camp is in small tea houses, run by the local Sherpa people.
+This means, be prepared for extreme weather conditions, All accommodation on the trek to Everest Base Camp is in small tea houses, run by the local Sherpa people or Mountain Lodges.
 There are options for showers lower down on the trail, if you decide to use them, however, many people keep clean by using baby wipes and a bowl of warm water each day.
 The toilet situations can be difficult at times, as in the tea houses they are generally not Western-style toilets, rather just a hole in the ground instead of a toilet bowl.

 4) What to Carry: Warm clothes, sun glasses, trekking boots, gloves, trekking stick, woolen caps among other trekking equipments you want to carry.
 However, the most important thing to bring is a good pair of trekking shoes that you have hiked in previously.
 Kathmandu is a great place to buy trekking clothes that are both cheap and of decent quality.
 If you can bring your own sleeping bag otherwise you can rent one for about 500-600 rupees a day.